fivesixzero/planetbash/README.md

 2) industry alts [ID: 1234568]
 3) goon spy [ID: 1234569]
 4) boring highsec guy [ID: 1234570]

+Key to use:
 ```

+A key can be selected by typing in the key number on the left.

-To run planetbash.py with the "goon spy" key above, run the following:
+To run planetbash.py with the "goon spy" key above, you could also run it with the following:

 ```
 $ ./planetbash.py 3